 With approval, a student may withdraw from the College of Law.
 A student must be in good standing (either during or between semesters) at the time of the request.
 A student must obtain, complete, and return a School Withdrawal form to the College of Law Registrar.
-A student may be asked to meet with the Associate Dean for Student Services and Administration to discuss the circumstances that necessitate the withdrawal.

 The withdrawal is effective when the Registrar has received all required signatures.